Tucan444/BoredomGames/README.md

 # BoredomGames
-If ur bored try this webpage its cool and it took a lot of work.
+If ur bored try this webpage.